jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 ``.ipynb`` extension.

 .. image:: figs/notebook_components.png
+   :alt:

+The notebook server is a communication hub.
+The browser, notebook file on disk, and kernel cannot talk to each other directly.
+They communicate through the notebook server.
 The notebook server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don't have the kernel for that language—you just won't be able to run code.
 The kernel doesn't know